 "Righteousness shall go before him; and shall set us in the way of his steps."

 Psalms 85:13, KJV

 The Prophet Jeremiah also realized the foolishness of trying to direct our own steps, which is exactly what man has been trying to do for thousands of years now.
 Consider this verse:

 "O LORD, I know that the way of man is not in himself: it is not in man that walketh to direct his steps."

 The Apostle Paul likewise spoke about the importance of our spiritual walk with the Lord when he wrote the following to the brethren at Corinth:

 "I desired Titus, and with him I sent a brother.
 Did Titus make a gain of you? walked we not in the same spirit? walked we not in the same steps?"

 2 Corinthians 12:18, KJV

-While Peter did not initially understand why Jesus had to wash his feet, the Lord had promised him that he would understand later; and he most certainly did!
-Consider what Peter later said in one of his Epistles under the anointing of the Holy Spirit:
+While the Apostle Peter did not initially understand why Jesus had to wash his feet, the Lord had promised Peter that he would understand later.
+You will recall that Jesus said to him "What I do thou knowest not now; but thou shalt know hereafter."
+It seems that Peter most certainly did come to understand what Jesus had said to him that evening.
+Consider what Peter later wrote in one of his Epistles, under the anointing of the Holy Spirit:

 "For even hereunto were ye called: because Christ also suffered for us, leaving us an example, that ye should follow his steps:"